kubernetes/website/content/en/blog/_posts/2023-11-1-Gateway-API-Future.md

 Recently, the [Gateway API](https://gateway-api.sigs.k8s.io/) [announced its v1.0 GA release](/blog/2023/10/31/gateway-api-ga/), marking a huge milestone for the project.

-Along with stabilizing some of the core functionality in the API, a number of exciting new *experimental* functionality has been added.
+Along with stabilizing some of the core functionality in the API, a number of exciting new *experimental* features have been added.

 ## Backend TLS Policy